quavedev/forms/README.md

 </form>
 ```

-### Style Defaults
+### Default Layout

-Our default styles are decent (I think).
+Our default layout is decent (I think).
 You may take a look at the
 `defaultStyles` object at the top of the `forms.js` file.